 Cancer Rehabilitation Fellowship

-The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation residency.
-The program is sponsored by the Department of Palliative Care and Rehabilitation Medicine at The University of Texas MD Anderson Cancer Center.
-The Cancer Rehabilitation Fellowship is an academically oriented program that has trained fellows since 2007.
-The program has articulated educational objectives, a strong and thorough core curriculum, abundant teaching service patients, and excellent faculty supervision.
+The Cancer Rehabilitation Fellowship Program is a unique opportunity for graduates of Physical Medicine and Rehabilitation (PM&R) residency to become leaders in cancer rehabilitation through extensive training.
+The program is sponsored by the Department of Palliative, Rehabilitation and Integrative Medicine at The University of Texas MD Anderson Cancer Center.
+Our fellowship program is limited to those holding a M.D. or D.O. degree who have completed residency training from an accredited PM&R program in the United States or Canada.
+The Cancer Rehabilitation Fellowship is an academically oriented, comprehensive program that has trained fellows since 2007.
+The program has articulated educational objectives, a strong and thorough core curriculum, abundant teaching service patients and excellent faculty supervision.

 About the Program

 The Cancer Rehabilitation Fellowship Program is a one year multi-disciplinary fellowship training opportunity for those holding a M.D. or D.O. degree; completed a PM&R residency; and are interested in the rehabilitation of cancer patients.
 Specific skills are developed in addressing functional needs of cancer patients in variety of setting including inpatient rehabilitation, consultation-based services and in an outpatient setting.
 Trainees learn to anticipate medical and functional trajectories based on the cancer diagnose(s) and optimize functional status at any particular stage.
 Communication strategies with other disciplines including various oncologists are emphasized so as to not only optimize the functional status but to possibly allow for additional treatment(s), which may not be possible with a lower functional status.